sosise/sosise-docs/documentation/http-client.md

 }
 ```

-# Creating an Instance
+## Creating an Instance

-Creating an instance of HttpClient class:
+Creating an instance of the `HttpClient` class:

 ```typescript
 import HttpClient from "sosise-core/build/HttpClient/HttpClient";
 import HttpClientConfig from "sosise-core/build/Types/HttpClientConfig";